 In April 2021, our board of directors formed our science and technology committee.
-Our science and technology committee consists of Robert Langer, Sc.D., Deep Nishar and Mostafa Ronaghi, Ph.D., with Dr. Langer serving as Chair.
+Our science and technology committee consists of Robert Langer, Sc.D., Dipchand (Deep) Nishar and Mostafa Ronaghi, Ph.D., with Dr. Langer serving as Chair.
 Our science and technology committee oversees and assists our board of directors in its oversight of our scientific and technological strategies and research and development plans and goals.
+In 2021, our science and technology committee held one meeting.
 The science and technology committee is also responsible for, among other things:

-- reviewing and evaluating our performance relating to our research and development plans and goals; - reviewing and evaluating our scientific and technological strategies and research and development plans, and goals, including the competitive environment; - identifying and discussing significant emerging science and technology issues and trends, including their potential impact on our scientific and technological strategies and research and development plans and goals; and - · conducting a periodic review of our intellectual property portfolio and strategy, including our overall competitiveness.
+- · reviewing and evaluating our performance relating to our research and development plans and goals; - reviewing and evaluating our scientific and technological strategies and research and development plans, and goals, including the competitive environment; - identifying and discussing significant emerging science and technology issues and trends, including their potential impact on our scientific and technological strategies and research and development plans and goals; and - · conducting a periodic review of our intellectual property portfolio and strategy, including our overall competitiveness.